ceph/ceph/doc/architecture.rst

   enough to accomodate many stripe units, and should be a multiple of the stripe unit.

-- **Stripe Unit:** Stripes have a configurable unit size (e.g., 64kb).
+- **Stripe Width:** Stripes have a configurable unit size (e.g., 64kb).
   The Ceph client divides the data it will write to objects into equally sized stripe units, except for the last stripe unit.
-A stripe unit, should be a fraction of the Object Size so that an object may contain many stripe units.
+A stripe width, should be a fraction of the Object Size so that an object may contain many stripe units.